Amrit: Stadium

-About 200 m northeast of the main temples of ancient Marathos and 180 m north of the Amrit Tell are the remains of a rock-carved Phoenician stadium.
+About 200 m northeast of the main temples of ancient Marathos and 180 m north of the Amrit Tell are the remains of a rock-carved Hellenistic-era Phoenician stadium built in the late 4th or early 3rd centuries BC.
 It is separated from the other two archaeological sites by the Nahr al-Amrit and a site called by the locals al-Meqla '(the quarry').
 The Stadium of Amrit was first described in 1745 by Richard Pococke in Part 2 of his book, A Description of the East, and Some Other Countries, as the site where an ancient Circus was held.
 Ernest Renan examined it in 1860 and discussed it in his book Mission de Phénicie, making the conclusion that the complex was not Roman in its entirety and that the stadium was undoubtedly Phoenician.
 The stadium is about 225 to 230 meters long and 30 to 40 meters wide, it has similar dimensions to the stadium of Olympia in Greece (213 × 31/32 meters).
 Seven rows of seats have been partially preserved.
 The stadium was open to the west and had two entrances on the east side between seats.
 In addition, there was a tunnel to the interior.
 The stadium is located approximately at a right angle to the main temple of Amrit, the Maabed.
 The temples to the north and west have open sides or which the stadium forms a common intersection.
 It is believed that the Amrit stadium was the location for sacred competitions where anointing and funeral games took place.
-Labib Boutros, former director of athletics at the American University of Beirut has conducted recent studies of the stadium and suggested that its construction may date back as far as 1500 BC, saying that the Amrit stadium was "devoted to sports in Phoenicia several centuries before the Olympic Games".